Measurements and Light

 May 20 is World Metrology Day, commemorating the anniversary of the signing of the Metre Convention in 1875.
 This treaty provides the basis for a coherent measurement system worldwide.

-The theme chosen for 2014 is Measurements and the global energy challenge.
+The theme chosen for 2015 is Measurements and Light.

 Across the world, national metrology institutes continually advance measurement science by developing and validating new measurement techniques at whatever level of sophistication is needed.
 They also participate in comparisons coordinated by the Bureau International des Poids et Mesures (BIPM) to ensure the reliability of measurement results worldwide.